ethereumclassic/faq/source_copy.md

 What is Ethereum Classic?

-Ethereum Classic is a secure, censorproof, reliable, public, trustless and decentralized platform for running applications.
+Ethereum Classic is a secure, censorship resistant, reliable, public, trustless and decentralized platform for running applications.

 How is Ethereum Classic related to Ethereum?